sdothum/dotfiles/dinit/etc/dinit.d/README.md

 With udev as a service dependency, the boot times are identical to Runit -- faster than most other distros, at roughly 12 seconds on my system -- the largest delay consumed by udev settling and its impact to dependent services.

-Removing it as a service dependency reduces the boot time on my system to barely over 1 second! i have not experienced any system instability so far but consider this a highly experimental service configuration.
+Removing it as a service dependency reduces the boot time on my system to roughly 2 seconds! i have not experienced any system instability so far but consider this a highly experimental service configuration.

-As it stands, even without the above udev configuration, Dinit remains unsupported on Voidlinux.
+As it stands, even without the above udev configuration, Dinit remains unsupported on Voidlinux as a system init.
 USE AT YOUR OWN RISK.

+## TODO

+Bring up to date with latest Void Runit core scripts.